Heart-BreakOne/auto-raiders/README.md

 🚫 If the marker is invalid, outside the ally area or if there's another ally unit on the marker, it will seek another valid marker.<br>
 🛠️ Handles situations in which the loading screen or the game freeze, any warnings or errors pop-ups appear or the battle starts while trying to place a unit.<br>
 🟥🟪🟨 Visual indicators for when the captain switches modes to campaign, for when there aren't any units available to be placed and for when a loyalty chest battle is being skipped<br><br>

-To be added: Battle log system so you know who to sell your honor to.<br>

 ## Customize to your liking
 <p align="center">